 What are Research Agendas and what purposes do they serve?

-You can now consult the public versions of important documents created by XR4ALL:
+You can now access the current versions of these two documents online on our Wiki.

 - Report from the workshop “Current Status and Future Directions of XR Technologies” on 30th September 2020 organized by The AREA, ETSI and XR4ALL